 Within your partnership agreement, there should be a clear system for resolving disagreements.By creating this type of system ahead of time, it will be far easier to resolve problems when they arise.
 It is impossible to predict each and every future disagreement.
 By nature, unforeseeable circumstances will arise.
 That being said, with the proper system in place, business partners can often resolve disagreements before they become full blown disputes.
 Unfortunately, a heated dispute between the partners can damage or even destroy an otherwise successful business.

 As a general rule, partnerships should have a buyout agreement (buy-sell agreement) in place.
 This type of agreement is basically a last resort to ensure that a partnership dispute will not ruin the finances of the parties.
 There may be a time where it is prudent to end the partnership or to remove one of the partners from the business.
 By putting a well-designed buyout agreement in writing, you and your business partners will have a safety lever that can be pulled to get yourself out of a difficult position.
 Operating a partnership without a buyout agreement may expose you to avoidable financial liability.

 Contact Our South Florida Partnership Dispute Lawyers Today

 At Pike & Lustig, LLP, our commercial litigation attorneys have the skills and experience required to handle the full range of partnership disputes.
 To get immediate help with your partnership issue, please contact our law office today.
-We have locations in West Palm Beach and Miami, and we handle business law cases throughout South Florida, including in Coral Gables, Miami Beach, Hialeah, Fort Lauderdale, Hollywood, Miramar, Pompano Beach, and Pembroke Pines.
+We have locations in West Palm Beach, Wellington and Miami, and we handle business law cases throughout South Florida, including in Coral Gables, Miami Beach, Hialeah, Fort Lauderdale, Hollywood, Miramar, Pompano Beach, and Pembroke Pines.